 5. Compensation for victims of talcum powder

-Victims of talcum powder or baby powder stand to recover compensatory damages and punitive damages in a successful lawsuit against Johnson & Johnson.
+Victims of talcum body powder stand to recover compensatory damages and punitive damages in a successful lawsuit against Johnson & Johnson.
 These are meant to cover the victim’s losses and setbacks, including:

 - Medical expenses,